Forside DH-Debate

 Thyra Danabod manages the construction of Dannevirke.
 Drawing by Louis Moe.

-Gorm and his advisers were not so old and dull, which later time will make them, because he really succeeded to get his son Harald elected as a king, also in eastern Denmark.
+Gorm and his advisers were not so old and dull, which later time will make them, because by this clever strategy he really succeeded to get his son Harald elected as a king, also in eastern Denmark.

 6. Gorm the Old